hugoocoto/vicel/README.md

 ## About

-Create, read and write files based on cells. (<- this is the idea)
+Create, read and write cells.

 ![image](./image.png)

 ## Load files

-Open it with the filename as argument.
-(Formulas are not saved (yet))
+From the terminal, the first argument that is not a flag would be used as the filename: `vicel data.csv`

 ## Flags - Options
 - `-m`, `--use-mouse`: Enable mouse support

 ## Mappings